 - 1.1 Applicant: Cozy Hearth Community Corp., William Bennett - 1.2 Project Location: Watcha Path Road, Edgartown Map 25, Lots 10.1 (3 acres), 10.2 (3.5 acres), and 10.3 (4.4 acres).
-10.9 acres total. - 1.3 Proposal: To subdivide 3 lots (10.9 acres) into 11 one-acre lots in three-acre zoning through 40B. - 1.4 Zoning: RA-120 Residential: Minimum Lot Size of 3 acres, 50' Front Setback, 30' Rear and Side Setback.
+10.9 acres total. - 1.3 Proposal: To subdivide 3 lots (10.9 acres) into 11 one-acre lots in three-acre zoning through 40B. - Zoning: RA-120 Residential: Minimum Lot Size of 3 acres, 50' Front Setback, 30' Rear and Side Setback.
 However, the project is an application for a Comprehensive Permit pursuant to M.G.L. chapter 40B, Sec.
-20-23. - 1.5 Surrounding Land Uses: Residential, woodlots, not far from the Transfer Station. - 1.6 Project History: The Cozy Hearth Community Corporation is a non-profit organization formed in May 2002.
+20-23. - 1.5 Surrounding Land Uses: Residential, woodlots, not far from the Transfer Station. - 1.6 Project History: The Cozy Hearth Community Corporation is a domestic corporation formed in May 2002.
 The articles of organization for the corporation state that the purpose of Cozy Hearth is: To deal with real property for the purpose of creating a community containing affordable housing which qualifies under a state or federal housing subsidy program, to own and maintain common areas and facilities in the community, and to undertake all other activities authorized or permitted by law.
 The corporation is composed of a group of people who intend to live in the subdivision, several of whom work in the same company.
-The applicant anticipates that the housing will be subsidized under the Federal Home Loan Bank of Boston's New England Find (NEF) Program as well or through privately contributed funds through the Island Affordable Housing Fund.
-The land upon which the project is proposed is scrub oak.
-Cozy Hearth purchased it in 2002. - 1.7 Project Summary: The applicants would like to subdivide 3 lots (10.9 acres) into 11 one-acre lots in three-acre zoning through 40B.
+The applicant anticipates that the housing will be subsidized under the Federal Home Loan Bank of Boston's New England Find (NEF) Program as well or through privately contributed funds through the Island Affordable Housing Fund. - 1.7 Project Summary: The applicants would like to subdivide 3 lots (10.9 acres) into 11 one-acre lots in three-acre zoning through 40B.
 They are proposing three lots with houses to be available for families earning less than 80% Average Median Income (AMI), one lot for a family earning less than 100% AMI, four lots for families earning less than 140% AMI, and three lots at market rate.
 The three lots at 80% AMI will have houses built upon them and will be offered at lottery to residents of Edgartown.
 Members of the Cozy Hearth Corporation will own the remainder of the lots.